Cyfrin/aderyn/report.md

 ## Solidity pragma should be specific, not wide
 Consider using a specific version of Solidity in your contracts instead of a wide version.
 For example, instead of `pragma solidity ^0.8.0;`, use `pragma solidity 0.8.0;`
 - Found in src/IContractInheritance.sol: 32:24:39
+- Found in src/Counter.sol: 39:24:36
 - Found in src/InheritanceBase.sol: 32:23:2
-- Found in src/Counter.sol: 39:24:36
 # NC Issues
-# Gas Issues